bhklab/handbook/docs/disciplines/Pharmacogenomics/signature-analysis.md

 To assess similarity or redundancy between gene signatures:

 - **Compute Spearman and/or Pearson correlation coefficients** between signature scores across samples.
     - *Spearman* is rank-based, captures monotonic relationships, and is robust to outliers and non-linear patterns.
     - *Pearson* assumes linear relationships and is sensitive to the scale and magnitude of values.
 - Use the `cor()` function in R with `method = "spearman"` or `"pearson"` as appropriate.

-- - **Visualize** the correlation matrix using the `corrplot` R package or a heatmap (e.g., `pheatmap` or `ComplexHeatmap`) to identify clusters or patterns among signatures.
+- **Visualize** the correlation matrix using the `corrplot` R package or a heatmap (e.g., `pheatmap` or `ComplexHeatmap`) to identify clusters or patterns among signatures.

 ### 🔹 Association Analysis

 #### Clinical Associations
 - **Binary outcomes** (e.g., response vs. no response): Logistic regression
 - **Time-to-event data** (e.g., progression-free survival): Cox proportional hazards model

 #### Preclinical Associations
 - **Drug response metrics** (e.g., IC50, AUC): Spearman or Pearson correlation

+!!! tip

-> Apply **multiple testing correction** (e.g., Benjamini-Hochberg FDR, Bonferroni) where appropriate.
+    Apply **multiple testing correction** (e.g., Benjamini-Hochberg FDR, Bonferroni) where appropriate.

 ---